tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 Remember the *Dota Pro Circuit/DPC*?
 It's back.
 In league form.

-Now there are plenty of resources explaining the details of the system, so I'm not gonna get into it.
-All you really need to know is each team had four opportunities to earn DPC points this year: Their regional league season 1 *(Jan-Mar 2021)*, the Singapore Major *(Apr 2021)*, their regional league season 2 *(Apr-May 2021)*, and the Kyiv AniMajor *(May 2021
+Now there are plenty of resources out there that'll [explain the system](https://liquipedia.net/dota2/Dota_Pro_Circuit/2021) in all its gory details, so I'm not gonna bother.
+All you really need to know is each team had four opportunities to earn DPC points this year: Their regional league season 1 *(Jan-Mar 2021)*, the Singapore Major *(Apr 2021)*, their regional league season 2 *(Apr-May 2021)*, and the Kyiv AniMajor *(May 2021)*.
+The top 12 teams with the most DPC points at the end of the year got directly invited to TI10.

-The top 12 teams with the most DPC points were directly invited to TI10.
 These are their stories.

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="../img/ti9teams/eg.png" alt="Banner"></p>